Oil and Gas Terms Beginning with “P” — Page 8

 Volume of fluid injected in a well during hydraulic pumping.
 Read more →

-Pertaining to material that possesses little or no cementitious value, but that is capable of reacting chemically with calcium hydroxide at ordinary temperatures to form compounds with cementitious properties.
-Read more →
+Pozzolanic describes a material that has little or no cementing value on its own but that reacts chemically with calcium hydroxide, in the presence of water and at ordinary temperatures, to form compounds with… Read more →

 Abbreviation for concentration, parts-per-billion.
 For example, lead in a water sample is 10 ppb.
 Read more →